jackdewinter/pymarkdown/newdocs/src/user-guide.md

     - internal application errors.

 Formally, the `--return-code-scheme` argument controls how PyMarkdown converts high-level outcomes into process exit codes.
-It accepts two values:
+It accepts three values:

 - `default`
 - `minimal`
+- `explicit`

 PyMarkdown first classifies each run into one of these outcome categories: